 Several studies have shown that opium interferes with the symptoms of prostate cancer, so it may delay the early detection of this disease.
 Opium usage was found to be related to a remarkable decline in the prostate-specific antigen (PSA) serum level (4).
 It has been observed that opium derives cause changes in male sex hormones and function through testicular tissues including Sertoli cells and seminiferous tubules resulting in spermatogenesis and fertility problems (5-7).
 There is some evidence that the diameter of the sperm-producing tubes becomes narrower in opium addict patients (8).
 Opium derives can change the normal pituitary system function and daily methadone intake for 5 to 10 days could significantly decrease the weight of genitals in rats.
 It is found that opiates had an inhibitory effect on Gonadotropin-releasing hormone (GnRH) secretion and remarkably reduced testosterone secretion(9).
 Ranji and his colleagues showed that the semen analysis of heroin addicts was completely abnormal due to heroin toxicity for the reproductive system (8).

 On the other hand, morphine consumption can cause structural abnormalities in gastrointestinal and kidney tissue.
 Inhalation of opium can increase the production of inflammatory cytokines; and also, it may cause hypoxia by elevation of carboxy-hemoglobin, which increases erythropoietin production, followed by polycythemia with iron overload.
 Using opium directly or indirectly affects the function of various tissues in the body including white blood cells.
 Although blood cells have a short lifespan, they have been shown to have opioid receptors (σ, µ, and κ), so can respond to endorphins (β-endorphin, dynorphin, Met-enkephalin) (10, 11).
-Occupation of opioid receptors by endorphins or opioids has a direct effect on the levels of cytokines, cell growth, cell division, and differentiation of peripheral white blood cells.
+The occupation of opioid receptors by endorphins or opioids has a direct effect on the levels of cytokines, cell growth, cell division, and differentiation of peripheral white blood cells.
 This in turn may cause hepatic failure.
 Mazumder and colleagues showed that fatty liver and liver fibrosis were more prevalent among opium abusers (12).
 There is some evidence of the relationship between oesophageal cancer and polyneuropathy, which both are common in opium abusers (13, 14).
 Some researchers also found a relationship between opium consumption and oesophageal, laryngeal, and bladder cancers to some extent (14, 15).